What is trade compliance?

 How can I run efficient trade compliance investigations?

 It would be impossible to remain in compliance with import and export laws if you didn’t have all of the information on the associated importers, exporters, and manufacturers.
 Automation will be key to modern day trade compliance.

 For instance, Sayari Graph leverages global public records and graph technology to pre-compute complex, cross-border corporate networks, thus providing a clear picture of illicit financial actors, their infrastructure, and relationships.
 This comprehensive view provides importers with broader context surrounding their partners and counterparties.
 If you’re looking to stay in lock step with regulators, U.S. Customs and Border Protection also relies on Sayari Graph data for regulating trade.

 Sayari Graph can help identify and investigate counterparties to shipments, and check for exposure to high-risk and sanctioned markets like Iran and Venezuela, or to non-obvious state-owned or state-invested enterprises (SOEs) in places like Russia and China.
 It can also be used to help organizations look for indicators of forced labor in global public records, scan for known high-risk companies, and screen beneficial owners to ensure a supply chain is unexposed to any sanctions risk.
 The platform’s continuously updated public records will ensure that you’re always working with the most current information.

-See the impact for yourself with a 14 day free trial of Sayari Graph.
+See the impact for yourself with a personalized demo of Sayari Graph.
 For inspiration, watch one of our in-house analysts perform an example investigation and learn how to identify the hidden risk of Chinese military companies.